 The production on Finca Don Jaime is about 1600 quintales, though the farm struggles with coffee-leaf rust.
 (It gives Jaime Guevara nightmares.)
 Despite the issues with disease, Don Jaime says that growing coffee "is my life, it's exactly what I want to do."
 He loves to be at his farm, and while he has had many jobs in his life, coffee is what makes him happiest.

 We are proud to offer these micro-microlots, and can’t wait for you and your customers to experience the delicious stuff that comes in these small packages.

-For more information on Salvadoran coffee, visit our El Salvador origin page.
+For more information about coffee production in El Salvador, visit our El Salvador Origin Page.